BVernon9/neural-net-lhcb-dissertation-project/README.md

 ## Acknowledgements

-This work was completed as part of my final-year P
+This work was completed as part of my final-year Physics dissertation at the University of Liverpool under the supervision of Dr David Hutchcroft, using VELO construction and operational data from the LHCb experiment at CERN.